 Nepal is a safe and affordable destination

 For the common traveler, money matters a lot but should not be the sole reason to visit any specific country.
 Nepal is a developing country and most of the things here in Nepal are quite cheap and people can afford them easily.
-Travelers can travel to most parts of the country within the minimum budget by experiencing natural beauties, amazing hospitality, and endless adventure.
+Travelers can travel to most parts of the country within the minimum budget by experiencing natural beauty, amazing hospitality, and endless adventure.
 The normal prices of services here in Nepal are affordable.
-The flights, transportation, accommodations, and other significant services can be found at low prices.
+Flights, transportation, accommodations, and other significant services can be found at low prices.
 We can even say, Nepal is the cheapest tourist destination in the world.
-Normally 1 USD = ~ Rs 120, so you can buy a lot for a few dollars here in Nepal.
-Though there are a lot of Luxury Travel and Tour Packages for the people who really like to spend on world-class services in the foothills of the high Himalayas.
+Normally 1 USD = ~ Rs 130, so you can buy a lot for a few dollars here in Nepal.
+There are a lot of Luxury Travel and Tour Packages for people who really like to spend on world-class services in the foothills of the high Himalayas.

 Besides this, Nepal is one of the safest countries in the world to travel freely.
 There is no war, civil disputes, big political strikes, and conflict.
 The county is gradually moving towards the developing phase and tourism is one of the emerging sectors in Nepal.
 So, people here are so humble and kind and you’ll feel completely safe in Nepal.